Table of Contents

 end;

-In summary: if you want to manipulate objects only in memory, do not set Manager property.
+In summary: if you want to manipulate objects only in memory, do not set the Manager property.
 If you want dataset changes to be reflected in database, set Manager property or use events for manual persistence.

-Please refer to the topic using Dataset Fields to learn how the Manager property is propagated to datasets which are linked to dataset fields.
+Please refer to the topic Dataset Fields to learn how the Manager property is propagated to datasets which are linked to dataset fields.

 Objects Lifetime Management

 TAureliusDataset usually does not manage any object it holds, either the entity objects itself, the list of objects that you pass in SetSourceList when providing objects to it, or the objects it created automatically when inserting new records.
 So you must be sure to destroy all of them when needed!
-The only two exceptions are described at the end of this topic.

 Even when deleting records, the object is not destroyed (if no Manager is attached).
 The following code causes a memory leak: